simoninns/Ear-Defenders/README.md

 * Notes: If you don't have TPU filament available it's possible to print this part in PETG too, only it won't be quite as comfortable (but it still works to isolate your ears); just make sure to increase the infill for other materials.
 The ear muffs are designed to clip into the ear cups using the four small clips around the ear-cup (they are designed to be removed easily in case you wish to clean them).

 <img src="/images/ear_muff.png" width="800">

+## Print time
+Clearly this depends on your printer and it's settings, but I had the following approximate timings:

+* Ear shells - 8h45 (2 at the same time)
+* Headband and T-mounts - 4h20 (1 headband, 2 T-mounts)
+* Ear muffs - 7h05 (2 at the same time)

+So a total of about 20 hours and 10 minutes.

 # Author